Wide Open (Millennium): Plot

-A man, Cutter (Pablo Coffey), visits an open house viewing, where he is given a tour by the estate agent, and seems to take an interest in the bedroom of a young girl.
-That night, the owners have returned home, and are settling down for the evening when their daughter, Patricia, begins screaming.
-Later, a security guard for the family's alarm company finds the bodies of the parents hacked to death on the first floor, but Patricia is nowhere to be seen.
+A man named Cutter (Pablo Coffey) attends an open house viewing, where he is given a tour by the estate agent and seems to take an interest in the bedroom of a young girl.
+That night, the owners have returned home and are settling down when their daughter, Patricia, begins screaming.
+Later, a security guard for the family's alarm company finds the bodies of the parents, who have been hacked to death, but Patricia is nowhere to be seen.

-The Millennium Group, a private investigative group, dispatches profiler Frank Black (Lance Henriksen) to the scene, where he meets Seattle detective Bob Bletcher (Bill Smitrovich).
-Black finds the house's alarm system, noticing that it did not go off until the killer left the house.
-He deduces that the killer stayed hidden in the house during the viewing, emerging that evening to kill the family.
-However, Black also notices something near an air vent; pulling it from the wall, he finds Patricia, alive but greatly disturbed.
+The Millennium Group dispatches profiler Frank Black (Lance Henriksen) to the scene, where he meets Seattle police lieutenant Bob Bletcher (Bill Smitrovich).
+Black examines the house's alarm system, noticing that it did not go off until the killer left the house.
+He deduces that the killer stayed hidden inside the house during the viewing, emerging that evening to kill the family.
+However, Black also notices something near an air vent; pulling it from the wall, he finds Patricia, alive but traumatized.

 Black's wife Catherine (Megan Gallagher), a clinical social worker, warns against questioning Patricia — although she is an important witness, she is only a child and is in a fragile mental state.
-Black and Bletcher visit James Glen (Glynn Turman) a graphology expert, having found the killer's signature in the viewing's guestbook.
-Analysis of the killer's handwriting links him to almost forty open house viewings over the previous six months.
+Black and Bletcher visit James Glen (Glynn Turman) a graphology expert, having found Cutter's signature in the viewing's guestbook.
+Analysis of Cutter's handwriting links him to almost forty open house viewings over the previous six months.